avabellaw/my-recipe/readme.md

 ### Test plan

 There will be a series of manual tests conducted throughout the development of the project.
+* Code validation - Prevents unexpected results caused by minor errors.
+Validating code also enforces best practices.
-* Code validation - I will use validators to statically ensure code standards are met:
+    * I will use validators to statically check that code standards are met:
 		    * HTML5
 		    * CSS3
 		    * JavaScript
 		    * Python
 * Testing user stories - To ensure they have all been implemented and work properly.
+	* I embody the role of the user by performing the actions required to achieve each user story.
 * General manual tests - I will take the role of the user and test each of the website's features.
 	* I will ensure CRUD functionality for each feature.
 For example; I will create create, view, update and delete a recipe.
+		* I will also perform these actions on a modified recipe as they have similar features that should behave differently.
+		* I will save and unsave a recipe and ensure the correct data is added to the database using SQL.
-    * I will test the that each user has the correct permissions, including the admin account.
+	* I will test that each user has the correct permissions, including the admin account.
-    * Webpage responsiveness will be continually tested as pages as changed.
+	* Webpage responsiveness will be continually tested as pages change.
-    * I will view the website on multiple devices to ensure cross-platform compatability.
+	* I will view the website on multiple devices to ensure cross-platform compatibility.
-    * I will try to break the site using unexpected file formats and by manipulating the url.
+	* I will try to break the site using unexpected file formats and by manipulating the URL.
-* Testing using Google Lighthouse - This tool will help me to assess:
+* Testing that the website conforms to Google Lighthouse standards.
+	* This tool will help me to assess:
 		* Performance
 		* Accessibility
 		* Best practices
 		* SEO
+	* Lighthouse can help detect issues that otherwise would've been missed or could've been forgotten.
+	* It is a suite of tests that can teach you a lot about different settings and features of your hosting platform, programming languages and frameworks used.

+It would be valuable to incorporate automatic tests in future.
+These are some examples of why:
+* Testing security permissions such as whether different users could access unauthorized pages.
+A bug could easily be introduced that could affect authorization.
+	* Logged-in users - Can they edit their recipes and are they blocked from editing/deleting recipes owned by other users?
+	* Unauthenticated users - Can they access pages/actions they aren't supposed to?
+	* Admins - can admins access the appropriate actions?
+		* Additional tests could be implemented if a hierarchy of admins is established in future to ensure they have the correct level of access.
+* Testing that both front-end and back-end validation works correctly.
+Package updates and code changes could break this validation.

+This continual testing would ensure the integrity of the website's security.
+Tests would only have to be written once, and updated accordingly, to catch issues before they become a problem.

 ### [W3C Markup Validator](https://validator.w3.org)